 US expats who want to access their Canadian pension plans, like Old Age Security and Canada Pension Plan, can do so at age 65 and be subject to income limits.

 - The Old Age Security system provides monthly payments to Canadian residents 65 and older

 - The Canadian Pension Plan (CPP) is similar to the US Social Security System in that both the employer and employee contributes to the plan.
-As of 2021, in Canada, employees pay 5.45% to at least 61,600 CAD in wages.
-Additionally, the CPP and QPP (Quebec Pension Plan) payments should NOT be included in total Foreign Taxes paid on a US tax return.
+As of 2023, in Canada, employees pay 5.95% to at least $66,600 in wages.
+Additionally, the CPP and QPP (Quebec Pension Plan) payments should NOT include total Foreign Taxes paid on a US tax return

 RRSPs and RRIFs